"

 Douglas Rupik, M.Ed., JIW

-Identifying Heavy Equipment and its Functions
+Identifying Heavy Equipment and Their Function

 Heavy equipment can be categorized as:

-• Metal working or metal forming, such as presses, punches, lathes, etc.
+• metalworking or metal forming, such as presses, punches, lathes, etc.;

-• Handling equipment such as hoists and lifting equipment.
+• handling equipment, such as hoists and lifting equipment;

-• Aerial platforms and other access equipment.
+• aerial platforms and other access equipment; and

-• Earthmoving equipment
+• earthmoving equipment

-Safe Use of Hoisting and Lifting Equipment
+Safe Use of Handling Equipment

 A yellow crane cable hoist.